spetlr-org/spetlr/docs/power_bi/README.md

 for some sufficient time (e.g. from a separate monitoring job) to verify if the refresh succeeded.

+All parameters can only be specified in the constructor.

 ```python
 # example starting of a dataset refresh
 from spetlr.power_bi.PowerBi import PowerBi